SciTools/iris/docs/iris/src/userguide/cube_statistics.rst

 The primary change in the cube is that the cube's data has been reduced in the 'time' dimension by aggregation (taking means, in this case).
-This has collected together all datapoints with the same values of season and season-year.
+This has collected together all data points with the same values of season and season-year.
 The results are now indexed by the 19 different possible values of season and season-year in a new, reduced 'time' dimension.